ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-18-Batch-Norm-Why.md

 ---
 layout: post
-title: Neural Network Architectures Explained Visually - Batch Norm
+title: Batch Norm Explained Visually — Why it speeds up training
-subtitle: A Gentle Guide to the indispensable Batch Norm layer, in Plain English
+subtitle: A Gentle Guide to why Batch Norm works and the reasons for training converging faster, in Plain English
 imagecaption: Photo by [](https://unsplash.com/@hirmin) on [Unsplash](https://unsplash.com)
 categories: [ Neural, tutorial ]
 author: ketan
-tags: featured
+tags:
 image: https://images.unsplash.com/photo-1571156425562-12341e7c9aae?w=1200
 ---

+The Batch Norm layer is frequently used in deep learning models in association with a Convolutional or Linear layer.
+Many state-of-the-art Computer Vision architectures such as Inception and Resnet rely on it to create deeper networks that can be trained faster.

+In this article, we will explore _why_ Batch Norm works and why it requires fewer training epochs when training a model.

+You might also enjoy reading my other article which explains, in simple language, what Batch Norm is and walks through, step by step, how it operates under the hood.

 ## Why does Batch Norm work?
 There is no dispute that Batch Norm works wonderfully well and provides substantial measurable benefits to deep learning architecture design and training.
 However, curiously, there is still no universally agreed answer about what gives it its amazing powers.